Gemmologist

 Becoming an independent gem dealer requires a large financial investment.
 With experience and additional training, gemmologists may become appraisers who apply their knowledge of the market value of gemstones to estimate their worth.

-The employment outlook [pdf] in this occupation will be influenced by a wide variety of factors including:
+Employment outlook is influenced by a wide variety of factors including:

-Gemmologists’ earnings vary depending on the scope of their responsibilities, location, the method of payment and the gemmologist’s qualifications.
+Gemmologists’ earnings vary depending on the scope of their responsibilities, location, the method of payment, and the gemmologist’s qualifications.

 Canadian Gemmological Association (CGA) website: canadiangemmological.com